drduh/gone/README.md

-# gone
+*Important* For experimental and development use only - not yet fit for production.

 gone is an ephemeral file sharing service written in Go.

-*Important* For experimental and development use only - not yet fit for production.
+# Features

+- Upload, download and list files
+- File expiration (removal) after downloads or duration of time
+- JSON-based configuration, logging and server responses
+- Token (string-based) authentication
+- Request rate-limiting
+- Native Go; no third-party dependencies

 # Development